yougov/velociraptor/docs/supervisor.rst

 Version
 -------

-Only very recent versions of Supervisor include all the event listener support that Velociraptor needs.
+Supervisor 3.1.0 or later is required for the event listener support that Velociraptor needs.